 Below are the best Dog Muzzles available and some information to help you choose what is right for your dog

-One of the Best Dog Muzzles for biting dogs on the market today is the Baskerville Dog Muzzle.
+One of the Best Dog Muzzles on the market today is the Baskerville Dog Muzzle.
 Beware, Dog owners must always take caution not to over exercise or train your dog when wearing a muzzle.
 The basket muzzle is recommended by veterinary behaviourists around the world.
 This type of muzzle reduces stress/anxiety and allows your dog to breathe, pant and open its moth a little.
 These things are a must when walking the dog as this allows your dog to feel comfortable and safe, especially on warmer days.

 Although there are different types on the market you will mainly see:

 Some plastic muzzles tend to be cheaper.
 These don’t let in as much air and some dogs have been known to get the lower jaw stuck as they try to escape so you should always take care with what you are doing with your dog when wearing a plastic muzzle.

 The Baskerville Ultra is one of the BEST dog muzzles to prevent biting and that is why its our number 1 choice dog muzzle.
 The air flow is best with wire basket muzzles.
 You can feed treats to your dog easily and your dog can breathe better through the wire version of the muzzle.